UTHMAN, Z (2008) CONFIGURATIONAL FORCES IN STRUCTURAL AND CONTINUUM OPTIMISATION. PhD thesis, University of Sheffield.

 |Item Type:||Thesis (PhD)|

 |Academic Units:||The University of Sheffield > Faculty of Engineering (Sheffield) > Civil and Structural Engineering (Sheffield)|

-|Deposited By:||Dr Z UTHMAN|
+|Depositing User:||Dr Z UTHMAN|